TheMEMOLab/Bio326-NMBU/Doc/assembly.md

 ## Assemble reads into a draft assembly 🏗

-The sequenced reads represents fragments of biological genomic sequences - These we want to reconstruct inside the computer.
-It works a bit by solving a puzzle: Each piece is compared to many other pieces, until the whole picture can be put together.
+Currently, we have the sequenced reads that represent fragments of the biological genomic sequences that we want to reconstruct inside the computer.
+We're going to use an approach that works a bit by solving a puzzle: Each piece is compared to many other pieces, until the whole picture can be put together.
 In the same way, we overlap the reads with one another, until we get long continuous sequences a.k.a. "contigs".
-These contigs can then be put together into "scaffolds" that represent larger parts of the original biological chromosomes and plasmids that harbor the prokaryotic cells.
+Hopefully, these contigs will represent larger parts of the original biological chromosomes and plasmids that harbor the prokaryotic cells in our sampled microbial community.

 Here we will use the Flye assembler (https://github.com/fenderglass/Flye/).
-It takes in reads from from genomic sequencing, and puts out a long draft assembly that contains sequence scaffolds from all the species that are present in the samples we sequenced.
+It takes in reads from genomic sequencing, and puts out a long draft assembly that contains sequence contigs from all the species that are present in the samples we sequenced.

 📝 Create a file named 01_assemble-flye.sh with the following contents, and submit the job with sbatch: Remember to change the "in" variable to point to your copy of the nanopore_reads.fastq.gz file.